Raising a Thinking Child is ideal for:

 Classes will be held ONLINE- Using Zoom Meeting App.
 You can join on your computer, tablet, or smart phone from the comfort of you home.

-This program is co-facilitated by Beth Rank (Burnettt County), Missy Bablick, (Barron County), Danette Hopke (Washburn County) Human Development & Family Relationship Educators with the UW-Extension.
+This program is co-facilitated by Beth Rank (Burnett County), Missy Bablick, (Barron County), Danette Hopke (Washburn County) Human Development & Family Relationship Educators with the UW-Extension.

 An EEO Affirmative Action employer, the University of Wisconsin – Extension provides equal opportunities in employment and programming including Title IX and ADA requirements.
 If you require reasonable accommodations to participate in this programming, please call Danette Hopke at 715-635-4446 as soon as possible.